 3. Check if you have a good internet connection

 A good internet connection is the key to streaming any media content.
-If you could load Youtube or other pages, but only Spotify is not working properly, then follow these fixes.
+If you could load YouTube or other pages, but only Spotify is not working properly, follow these fixes.

-Now that you’ve checked all requirements, let’s move to the fixing part.
+Now that you’ve checked all the requirements, let’s move to the fixing part.

 Steps to Fix Spotify Web Player Not Working

-Since you are using a Web player, if there are issues with your browser, you should fix them first.
+Since you are using a Web player, if your browser has issues, you should fix them first.

 1. Extensions